-If you have been arrested for an alcohol-related driving offense (DUI), you need an aggressive and experienced criminal defense attorney.
-We have handled countless jury and non-jury trials in area courts, and we know how to get results.
+If you have been arrested for an alcohol-related driving offense (DUI), you need an aggressive and experienced criminal defense attorney in Spokane.
+We have handled countless jury and non-jury trials in area courts and we know how to get results.

 All states have strict DUI laws and Washington is no exception.
-First offenders are treated very harshly; A person could face jail time, fines, and possibly a loss of their driving rights for a mandatory amount of time.
+Even first-time offenders are treated very harshly – a person could face jail time, fines, and possibly a loss of their driving rights for a mandatory amount of time.
 Drivers need to remember that a DUI charge applies to not only alcohol but also to drugs.
-Over-the-counter medications, prescription drugs and illegal drugs which impair your driving could also result in DUI charges.
+Over-the-counter medications, prescription drugs, and illegal drugs that impair your driving could also result in DUI charges.
 Anyone who is arrested and facing DUI charges should contact a criminal defense attorney with experience handling DUI matters in Washington.

 A Serious Criminal Offense

 Police and prosecutors are aggressive about catching and punishing DUI offenders and Washington has some of the most extreme mandatory penalties in the nation.
 If you are convicted of either misdemeanor or felony-level DUI, the consequences you face are severe.

 Potential penalties include:

 The suspension of your license